-RG 000.15 In deciding whether to grant an ADTR licence, we must have regard to the matters contained in s905P(2).
-We must also have regard to these matters in deciding whether to impose, vary or revoke conditions on such a licence under s905F, or suspend or cancel a licence under s905J.
-These matters are:

-- (a) the structure, or proposed structure, of the trade repository; - (b) the nature of the activities conducted, or proposed to be conducted, by the trade repository; - (c) the size, or proposed size, of the trade repository; - (d) the persons who are, or may be, required to report derivative trade data to the trade repository; - (e) the technology used, or proposed to be used, in the operation of the trade repository; and - (f) whether it would be in the public interest to take the relevant action. - RG 000.16 We may also have regard to any other matter that we consider relevant.
+- RG 249.14 In addition to licensed ADTRs, trade repositories may be prescribed by regulations made under s901A(6)(b): see reg 7.5A.30 of the Corporations Regulations, which also confers power on ASIC to add to the list of prescribed trade repositories by determination.
+Regulations may be made under s906A of the Corporations Act that impose obligations on prescribed trade repositories and confer powers on ASIC in relation to prescribed trade repositories.
+As yet, no such regulations have been made. - RG 249.15 In deciding whether to grant an ADTR licence, we must take into account the matters contained in s905P(2).
+We must also consider these matters in deciding whether to impose, vary or revoke conditions on a licence under s905F, or suspend or cancel a licence under s905J.
+These matters are: - (a) the structure, or proposed structure, of the trade repository; - (b) the nature of the activities conducted, or proposed to be conducted, by the trade repository; - (c) the size, or proposed size, of the trade repository; - (d) the persons who are, or may be, required to report derivative trade data to the trade repository; - (e) the technology used, or proposed to be used, in operating the trade repository; and - (f) whether it would be in the public interest to take the relevant action. - RG 249.16 We may also take into account any other matter that we consider relevant.